rubendplaza/jpg-png-converter-python/README.md

 $ mkdir my_folder
 ```

-5. Run the program with:
+5. Run the script with:

 ```
 $ python3 JPG-PNG.py